BrianBrophy/OpenStack-Installation/README.md

 ### Network Configuration
 - You can assign any address appropriate for the network (.22s are shown, but you could just as easily use .12s).
+- As root, install ethtool (so gro can be managed within the network interface configuration):

+<pre>apt-get install -y ethtool</pre>

 - As root, edit /etc/network/interfaces to configure networking (be sure to check the MAC addresses as reported in the VM network configuration in VirtualBox with the OS representation as reported by ifconfig to ensure correct assignments)

 <pre>